 Everyone has a different relationship with milk, specifically cow's milk, and before going vegan mine was on a need to know basis.
 I've never been a glass of milk before bed person and I prefer dipping my cookies into bourbon (coffee) like a real adult.
-But what I've realised post-going vegan is that milk sneaks up on you (did you know ice cream is made from milk?)
-Even if it's just a little, milk goes in everything.
+But what I've realised post-going vegan is that milk sneaks up on you, Did you know ice cream is made from milk?
+Even if it's just a little, milk is in everything.
 Luckily, at this point in time, there are a plethora of cow's milk alternatives that are good for humans and good for the planet.
 All you need to do is pick the right one for the right situation.
-How, you ask?
+How?
+You ask?
 Don't worry, I've got you.
-Here is a guide to picking the perfect plant-based milk for when you need that little bit of milkiness in your life.
+Here is a guide to picking the perfect plant-based milk.

 Thursday 9:30 AM - Soy Milk

 That after-work drink you were getting with your pals somehow turned into doing jello shots with a fabulous drag queen and here we are.
 It’s a weekday and the ridiculous idea of combining a horribly synthetic glob of sugar with high percentage alcohol is biting you in the ass (or head).
-You need something hydrating, nutritious and easy to consume - chewing is very hard at the moment.
+You need something hydrating, nutritious and easy to consume.
+Chewing is very hard at the moment.
 What you need is a good-old, preferably cold, smoothie.
-But, your smoothie’s base liquid can’t be cow’s milk because dairy is hard to digest for humans thus not great for a compromised stomach and also because the animal farming industry is destroying the planet.
+But, your smoothie’s base liquid can’t be cow’s milk because dairy is hard to digest thus not great for a compromised stomach and also because the animal farming industry is destroying the planet.

-So your best milk in this scenario is soy milk.
+Your best milk in this scenario is soy milk.
 Soy milk has a very mild taste compared to other plant-based milks and it’s packed with nutrients that’ll get you through the morning.
-So chuck a banana, some frozen berries and any type of green stuff you have in your fridge in a blender with your soy milk and try to pretend you’re wearing sunglasses indoors because you have an eye infection.
+So, chuck a banana, some frozen berries and any type of green stuff you have in your fridge in a blender with your soy milk and try to pretend you’re wearing sunglasses indoors because you're just that cool.

 Anytime you need a pick me up - Oat Milk